jic-dtool/dtool/docs/source/philosophy.rst

 3. One converts the proto dataset into a dataset by "freezing" it

-Once a proto dataset is "frozen" it is simply referred to as a dataset and it is no longer possible to modify it.
+Once a proto dataset is "frozen" it is simply referred to as a dataset and it is no longer possible to modify the data in it.
 In other words it is not possible to add or remove items from a dataset or to alter any of the items in a dataset.